 To use Hubic as the storage, you must acquire an access token file by authorizing Duplicacy to back up to your Hubic stroage.
 After the access token has been downloaded to your computer, enter the local path where the access token file is stored, as well as the directory in your Hubic used as the storage.

-Wasabi is a S3-compatiable cloud storage service, so you will see a configuration page very similar to that of Amazon S3 with the region and endpoint automatically filled.
+Wasabi is a S3-compatible cloud storage service, so you will see a configuration page very similar to that of Amazon S3 with the region and endpoint automatically filled.

-DigitalOcean Spaces is anoter S3-compatiable cloud storage service.
+DigitalOcean Spaces is another S3-compatible cloud storage service.

-The minio storage backend allows Duplicacy to back up to any public or private S3-compatiable storage.
+The minio storage backend allows Duplicacy to back up to any public or private S3-compatible storage.

 As soon as the storage configuration is done, Duplicacy will first determine if the storage has already been initialized.
 If it has not, it will present this dialog to you: